Flourless Peanut Butter Kiss Cookies are the “no flour” version of traditional, classic Peanut Butter Blossoms.

 Flourless Peanut Butter Kiss Cookies

-1. Preheat oven to 350 degrees F. Line cookie sheets with parchment or nonstick baking liners.
-Make room in either freezer (preferred) or refrigerator for cookie sheets (*see step 4).
+- Preheat the oven to 350 degrees F. Line cookie sheets with parchment or nonstick baking liners.
+Make room in either the freezer (preferred) or the refrigerator for your baking sheets (*see step 4).

-2. In a large bowl, use a hand mixer at medium speed to beat peanut butter, brown sugar and baking soda until well blended (about 1 minute).
-Add eggs and vanilla and mix on low speed until just blended.
+- In a large bowl, use a hand mixer at medium speed to beat the peanut butter, brown sugar and baking soda together until well blended (about 1 minute).
+Add the eggs and vanilla and mix on low speed until just blended.

-3. Scoop out about 1 1/2 Tablespoon scoops and roll into 1 1/2-inch balls.
-Roll into sugar and place about 2-inches apart on cookie sheet.
+- Scoop out about 1½ tablespoon scoops and roll into 1½-inch balls.
+Roll into sugar and place about 2-inches apart on the prepared baking sheet.

-4. Bake until cookies are puffed and crackled but still a little bit moist looking, 11 to 13 minutes.
-As soon as you remove the cookie sheet from the oven, press a chocolate kiss into the center of each cookie.
-Immediately place cookie sheet into the freezer (or refrigerator) to set the kisses (they'll begin to melt a bit as soon as you place them on the cookie).
-Remove from chill as soon as kisses are set.
+- Bake until the cookies are puffed and crackled but still a little bit moist looking, 11 to 13 minutes.
+As soon as you remove the baking sheet from the oven, press a chocolate kiss into the center of each cookie.
+Immediately place the baking sheet into the freezer (or refrigerator) to set the kisses (they'll begin to melt a bit as soon as you place them on the cookie).
+If your baking sheet is too big for your freezer, you can use a spatula to slide the cookies onto a platter or onto something that will fit in the freezer (or use the refrigerator instead).
+Remove from chilling as soon as kisses are set.